pratikpatel8982/yt-dlp-hianime/README.md

 **RabbitStream WASM extractor**

-This tool extracts the video sources from RabbitStream embeds.
-It is designed for use in projects like anime/video extractors where RabbitStream is used as a streaming provider.
+This tool extracts the video sources from Megacloud embeds.
+It is designed for anime/video extractors where Megacloud is used as a streaming provider.
 It is used by the hianime extractor to retrieve sources from Megacloud URLs

 ## Usage